Monty Python v. American Broadcasting Companies, Inc.: Background

 Monty Python had made a series of half-hour comedy shows for the BBC.
 The group retained the copyright of the script for each show, with a clearly defined agreement under which the BBC could request certain minimal changes to the script before the show was recorded, but all other rights were reserved to Monty Python.
 The BBC had the right to license the shows, and had allowed some of the shows to be broadcast in their entirety in the United States, mostly by non-profit public broadcasting networks but in two cases by commercial networks.

 The BBC granted a license to Time Life to distribute some of the shows in the United States, and ABC obtained the rights to broadcast the six shows of their final series as two ninety-minute specials.
 At the request of ABC, Time Life edited the shows to remove 24 minutes of content, in part to create space for advertisements and in part because some of the material was considered by ABC to be unsuitable for American audiences.
 Monty Python had been reassured that the programs would be broadcast uncut, and did not discover the drastic editing until several weeks after the first broadcast.
-After trying without success to get ABC to agree not to cut the shows in the second special, they asked the district court to prevent broadcast of the second special and to award damages for the first broadcast.
+After trying without success to get ABC to agree not to cut the shows in the second special, they asked the United States District Court for the Southern District of New York to prevent broadcast of the second special and to award damages for the first broadcast.